 We recognize that transitioning to a new learning management system (LMS) is no easy feat, so we don't take the switch to Canvas lightly.
 An LMS switch was imminent regardless, as Blackboard is undergoing redesign, and we would have to switch to their Bb Ultra cloud-based system eventually.
-While Bb Ultra is in the early stages of development, Canvas has been up and running successfully for five years.
+While Bb Ultra is in the early stages of development, Canvas has been up and running successfully for almost 10 years now.

 In short: there was no way to avoid transitioning to a new course delivery setup, so we chose the best option available to us.
 Canvas retains most of Blackboard's functionality while offering additional features (see our Canvas Crosswalk for more information).
 Both the Board of Governors for the State University System of Florida and FSU's Opt-In LMS Feasibility Workgroup preferred Canvas after carefully comparing Bb Ultra and Canvas side by side.